OSU Area Health Education Center (AHEC) Program

 The Scholars Program has a particular interest in students from underserved, underrepresented populations and disadvantaged backgrounds.
 To qualify for the Scholars program, applicants should be two years from completing their current health profession program of study.

 The program duration is two years.
-Each year, scholars must complete 40 hours of community-based experiential or clinical training in rural or underserved areas and 40 hours of focused didactic education in six Core Topic Areas (see below).
-Up to twenty hours of clinical/experiential learning can be concurrently counted from your current health profession program of study.
-All didactic education is online and is self-paced.
-Scholars must attend an online orientation and agree to a follow-up evaluation one year after exiting the program.
+Each year, scholars must complete 40 hours of community-based experiential or clinical training in rural or underserved areas and 40 hours of focused didactic education in eight Core Topic Areas (see below).
+Clinical/experiential learning can be concurrently counted from your current health profession program of study if it meets certain requirements.
+All didactic education is self-paced.
+Scholars must attend an orientation each year of participation and agree to a follow-up evaluation one year after exiting the program.

 Core Topic Areas